-When you apply for a bullet loan, you get evaluated through an underwriting process just as you would for a regularly-amortized option.
+When you apply for a bullet loan, you get evaluated through an underwriting process just as you would for a regularly amortized option.
 They can be secured or unsecured.
 If you qualify, you’ll be approved for a maximum principal amount.

-How Do Bullet Loans Work?
+How Does a Bullet Loan Work?

-With some plans, you delay repaying both principal and interest until the maturity date..
+With some plans, you delay repaying both principal and interest until the maturity date.
 This repayment plan, known as a full-lump-sum bullet loan, increases the amount of interest that accumulates over your term, resulting in a significantly higher balloon payment.

 Common Bullet Loan Terms

-Calculations are made based on the assumption that you won’t be pre-paying any of the principal balance.
-Doing so increases the total interest that accrues because the rate is applied to a constant, high number.
+Calculations are made on the assumption that you won’t be pre-paying any of the principal balance.
+This increases the total interest that accrues because the rate is applied to a constant, high number.

-What Happens at the End of a Bullet Loan?
+What Happens at Bullet Maturity?

 They can then take advantage of the low interest-only payments and devote their finances to their business until the maturity date.
 This puts them in a position to refinance at the end of the term.